utlib/discover-archives/docs/policies/basic-requirements-for-a-descriptive-record.md

 Record the name of the creator(s) of the unit being described.
 The name must first be created as an authority record prior to entering it into the descriptive field.

+{: .warning }
-**NOTE:** Do not add Creator names at lower levels if the Creator is already added at Fonds/Collection level (even for Accession records that have a fonds record).
+> Do not add Creator names at lower levels if the Creator is already added at Fonds/Collection level (even for Accession records that have a fonds record).
 The lower level descriptions will always inherit the top level Creator.[^1]
-{: .label .label-red }

 **Repository**